 An important part of Surreal's creation was Corey's discovery of progressive rock.
 To the uninitiated, it might seem that all music has to offer are three minute, four chord songs.
 But with bands like Rush and Dream Theater, there are musical challenges and intricacies.
 There's grandeur and artistry— exploring every facet of what music can be, instead of only what's safe.
 Hearing these rare possibilities was a defining factor in Corey's artistic journey.

-On the other side of the coin, he's also been equally influenced by artists who know how to find the majesty in our human experience and convey it through more straightforward means.
+On the other side of the coin, he's also been equally influenced by artists who know how to find the wonder in our human experience and convey it through more straightforward means.
 This includes bands like The Smashing Pumpkins and U2, whose music is characterized by its undeniable passion and strong emotions.
-Brandon's influences tend to be a bit heavier, ranging from Infected Mushroom to 30 Seconds to Mars, but run the same gamut of both pop and progressive artists.
+Brandon's influences tend to be a bit heavier, ranging from RA to 30 Seconds to Mars, but run the same gamut of both pop/rock and progressive artists.

 Corey and Brandon longed to hear a style of music that laid somewhere in between these two extremes.
 It seemed that many progressive bands viewed emotion and songwriting as secondary to showing off their technical chops, and pop/rock bands could sometimes fall into the trap of becoming bland or predictable.

 The music of Surreal is unique because it's a cross between these two worlds: progressive rock with its sense of grandeur and demanding instrumental writing, and the pop/rock world of catchy hooks and emotional connection.
 Factor in Corey's ambition to create songs that act as snapshots of life's exceptional experiences and the result is truly ambitious.

 When they met bassist Daniel Graham and drummer Jeffrey Matthews, it was a perfect fit.
 Both members of the rhythm section had come from crossover prog backgrounds, and together the quartet started working on further defining and exploring Surreal's sound.